 - the complete, up-to-date, OCGS model of the curriculum vitae of the nominee – this is required for every nomination.

-- a one-page submission, prepared by the nominee, describing the area of research and how it has contributed to the field or discipline, in language that any member of the Research Awards Committee can understand;
+- a one to three page submission, prepared by the nominee, describing the area of research and how it has contributed to the field or discipline, in language that any member of the Research Awards Committee can understand;

 - peer evaluations and reviews explaining why the researchers has earned distinction for herself and for the University as a result of the importance and exceptional characteristics of her research work;